anotheredward/testDoubleDependencyIssue/README.md

 When trying to replace the uuid library:
-Calls local to the test return what I expect, but calls from the module under test do not.
+Calls local to the test return what I expect, calls with one layer of indirection work, but as soon as we have two layers of indirection things stop working properly

-Correction for code can be found here: https://github.com/testdouble/testdouble.js/issues/225
+Original issue has been fixed according to: https://github.com/testdouble/testdouble.js/issues/225

 Test Output:
 ```